JustAman62/open-f1/README.md

 ### Using a Cursor to View Timing History by Lap

-In the `Timing by Lap` page, you can use the cursor controlled by the <kbd>▼</kbd> `Down (1)` and <kbd>▲</kbd> `Up` actions to view historical snapshots of the timing tower at the end of every lap.
+In the `Timing by Lap` page, you can use the cursor controlled by the <kbd>▼</kbd>/<kbd>▲</kbd> `Cursor` actions to view historical snapshots of the timing tower at the end of every lap.
 This view will show position changes during that lap, and relative changes in Gap and Interval.
 Scrolling through laps allows you to build a picture of how the race is unfolding.

 ![Using a Cursor to View Timing History by Lap](docs/screenshots/timing-history-screen.png)